OUR FUNDING POLICY

 Before you start, please make sure your organisation has in place all the essentials listed on the left and that you can answer YES to these three questions:

-Then, if you can say YES to all the above questions, please fill in the pre-application checker you will find here.
+Then, if you can say YES to all the above questions, please fill in the registration of interest form which you will find here.

 If your application fits our priorities for funding, we will invite you to complete a full application form which will be emailed to you.